rust-project-primer/book/STYLE.md

 ## Writing Style

 The writing style should be clear and concise, using simple language so that people new to Rust can understand it.
-It should avoid flowery language and define the technical terms that it uses.
+It should avoid flowery language, sticking to factual information and a neutral tone.
+A writing style similar to Wikipedia or the Rust Book is preferred.

+Technical terms that are used should be defined in the section that they are used.
+Some prior knowledge of Rust is assumed, but more complex concepts should be explained.

 The book should not be overly verbose or be a tutorial.
 It should be a reference book that provides a quick overview of how to solve common problems.
 It may